botpress/solutions/custom_tools/bp_uploader/README.md

 bp_uploader upload-bot <target botpress url> <path to folder containing the bot>
 ```

-In the example below the bot is in the same folder as the bp_uploader tool
+In the example below the bot folder is in the same folder as the bp_uploader tool

 ```sh
 bp_uploader upload-bot http://localhost:3000 ./bot_example